Nice3point/RevitTemplates/docs/Templates.md

 Option for developers who want to create a distributed scalable application.

 This template creates an empty module with or without user interface, containing files and dependencies necessary to implement the business logic.

-The `Inject dependecies` option instead of creating an IExternalCommand will create a class that receives all dependencies from the `Revit AddIn Application`.
-Suitable for IoC use cases.

 After creating a project based on this template, you have to add a `reference` to this project from [Revit AddIn Application](#revit-addin-application)